virkr2016/maatighar/README.md

-# tribalcart
+# maatighar
-Temporary Website for TribalCart
+Temporary Website for MaatiGhar

-It's a static temporary website for branding of a tribal art business named TribalCart.
+It's a static temporary website for branding of a tribal art business named MaatiGhar.